-- Reflect on the definitions and Scriptures you've written down concerning the main word and its key words.
+- 6. Reflect on the definitions and Scriptures you've written down concerning the main word and its key words.
 List the truths or principles you can now identify as you reason from God's perspective on the subject. - 7.
 Based upon your research and reasoning in the above six steps, write your own definition of the main word.
 Be sure to say it so that you fully understand the definition and can use it!
 This is called an "operational definition."
-It should demonstrate your biblical worldview. - 8.
-Write a summary paragraph which demonstrates how you can apply the main word to your own study or life.
-This also will express your biblical worldview.
+It should demonstrate your biblical worldview.